miikaah/musa/README.md

 #### Frontend

-- feat: Set volume by replaygain
+- feat: Prevent scroll with space bar
-- fix: Bug where play and seek input onChange handlers fire twice
 - feat: Support flac and ogg
-- feat: Mute / Unmute with volume button
+- feat: Mute / Unmute with volume button & M key
 - feat: Show pause icon in playlist when paused
 - fix: Bug where playback resumes from beginning after pausing
 - feat: Parse year to date if the date is an ISO date
 - feat: Restart currently paused song from beginning by double clicking playlist item
 - feat: Add a view that recommends random music from library and shows them nicely
+- feat: Support replaygain album gain

 #### Backend